-225 By including the new sediment cores of HZM90-E/-F/-H, VT-90 was modified resulting in VT-94.
-226 These overlapping sediment-core series as well as all other mentioned cores have been recovered 227 from the deepest part of Holzmaar, i.e. from within the 20-m isobath (Fig. 1).
-The recounting 228 revealed an underestimation of the youngest 5000 years, for which 555 years have been added.
-229 This initial underestimation was mainly caused by sections with very thin varves difficult to count 230 (Zolitschka, 1998b).
-Another discrepancy occurred within the sediments of the Younger Dryas 231 (YD), for which 245 years had to be added.
-Altogether, the difference from VT-90 to VT-94 232 comprises an addition of 800 years, shifting the basal age of the Late Glacial back to 13,594 VT-94 233 (Zolitschka, 1998b).
-234 To crosscheck the varve chronology with an independent dating method, 41 samples of terrestrial 235 macrofossils along the entire profile have been analysed using the AMS (Accelerator Mass 236 Spectrometry) radiocarbon method (Hajdas et al., 1995 and one unpublished radiocarbon date).
-237 A comparison between VT-94 and the calibrated radiocarbon chronology shows a discrepancy of +346 years between 3500 and 4500 VT-94 (Hajdas et al., 1995; Hajdas-Skowronek, 1993).
-This 238 239 correction factor was estimated by Chi2-minimization and added by linear interpolation between 240 3500 and 4500 VT-94.
+By including the new sediment cores of HZM90-E/F/H, VT-90 was modified, resulting in VT-94.
+These overlapping sediment core series, as well as all other mentioned cores, have been recovered from the deepest part of Holzmaar, i.e. from within the 20 m isobath (Fig. 1).
+The recounting revealed an underestimation of the youngest 5000 years, for which 555 years have been added.
+This initial underestimation was mainly caused by sections with very thin varves being difficult to count (Zolitschka, 1998b).
+Another discrepancy occurred within the sediments of the YD, for which 245 years had to be added.
+Altogether, the difference from VT-90 to VT-94 comprises an addition of 800 years, shifting the basal age of the Late Glacial back to 13 594 VT-94 (Zolitschka, 1998b).

+To crosscheck the varve chronology with an independent dating method, 41 samples of terrestrial macrofossils along the entire profile have been analysed using the AMS (accelerator mass spectrometry) radiocarbon method (Hajdas et al., 1995, and one unpublished radiocarbon date).
+A comparison between VT-94 and the calibrated radiocarbon chronology shows a discrepancy of +346 years between 3500 and 4500 VT-94 (Hajdas et al., 1995; Hajdas-Skowronek, 1993).
+This correction factor was estimated by χ^2 minimization and added by linear interpolation between 3500 and 4500 VT-94.
 The outcome was VT-95, which consists of three segments.
-Segment I is 241 covered by an "absolute" chronology until 3500 VT-95, while segment II (3500 - 4846 VT-95) was 242 extended based on the discrepancy detected between varve and calibrated radiocarbon
+Segment I is covered by an "absolute" chronology until 3500 VT-95, while segment II (3500-4846 VT-95) was extended based on the discrepancy detected between varve and calibrated radiocarbon chronologies.
+Segment III covers sediments from 4846 to 13 940 VT-95 and is considered a floating chronology (Hajdas et al., 1995; Zolitschka, 1998b).

-In 1996 new sediment cores (HZM96-4a, -4b) have been obtained from Holzmaar and VT-95 was transferred to this new record using 26 distinct marker layers with their related VT and error.
+In 1996 new sediment cores (HZM96-4a/4b) have been obtained from Holzmaar and VT-95 was transferred to this new record using 26 distinct marker layers with their related VT and error.
 The age-depth model was subsequently obtained by linear interpolation (Baier et al., 2004).
-At the same time, novel varve counts for the Meerfelder Maar sediment record established 1880 varve years between the two isochrones of Laacher See Tephra (LST, eruption ca 40 km NE from Holzmaar) and Ulmener Maar Tephra (UMT, eruption ca 13 km NE from Holzmaar) (Brauer et al., 1999), which both are also archived in the Holzmaar sediment record.
+At the same time, novel varve counts for the Meerfelder Maar sediment record established 1880 varve years between the two isochrones of Laacher See Tephra (LST, eruption ca. 40 km NE from Holzmaar) and Ulmener Maar Tephra (UMT, eruption ca. 13 km NE from Holzmaar) (Brauer et al., 1999), which both are also archived in the Holzmaar sediment record.
 However, this well-constrained time interval was only 1560 years long for the Holzmaar record.
-The obviously missing 320 years have been positioned and added to VT-95 based on pollen data from Holzmaar (Leroy et al., 2000), assuming a hiatus for the middle part of the YD biozone at 12,025 VT-95.
-This resulted in the latest version (VT-99) of the Holzmaar varve chronology (Zolitschka et al., 2000) with a basal age of 14,260 VT-99 for the Late Glacial.
+The obviously missing 320 years have been positioned and added to VT-95 based on pollen data from Holzmaar (Leroy et al., 2000), assuming a hiatus for the middle part of the YD biozone at 12 025 VT-95.
+This resulted in the latest version (VT-99) of the Holzmaar varve chronology (Zolitschka et al., 2000) with a basal age of 14 260 VT-99 for the Late Glacial.